Omwomo/car-rental-backend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Full-Stack-Capstone-Backend
+# 📖 Car-Rental-Backend

-*The Full-Stack-Capstone-Backend* is an API application for managing car rental databases.
+*The Car-Rental-Backend* is an API application for managing car rental databases.

 ## 🛠 Built With <a name="built-with"></a>
 - ✅ Ruby